sebapersson/petab_sciml/docs/src/format.md

 | net1\_ps              | lin                | -inf           | inf            | 1          | net1\_ps\_file      | kaimingUniform              | 1                                   |
 | net1\_layer1_weight   | lin                | -inf           | inf            | 1          | net1\_ps\_file      | kaimingUniform              | 1                                   |
 | net1\_layer1_bias     | lin                | -inf           | inf            | 1          | net1\_ps\_file      | kaimingNormal               | 5/3                                 |

-### Bounds for neural net parameters

-Bounds can be specified for an entire network or its nested levels.
-However, it should be noted that most optimization algorithms used for neural networks, such as ADAM, do not support parameter bounds in their standard implementation.

 ## [Problem YAML File](@id YAML_file)